Pylons/pyramid/docs/narr/views.rst

   method as per :meth:`pyramid.configuration.Configurator.add_view` and :ref:`mapping_views_using_imperative_config_section`.

-Each of these mechanisms is completely equivalent to the other.
+Both of these mechanisms is completely equivalent to the other.

+.. note:: You can also add view configuration by adding a ``<view>`` declaration to :term:`ZCML` used by your application as per :ref:`mapping_views_using_zcml_section` and :ref:`view_directive`.

 A view configuration might also be performed by virtue of :term:`route configuration`.
-View configuration via route configuration is performed in one of the following two ways:

-- by using the :meth:`pyramid.configuration.Configurator.add_route`
-  method to create a route with a ``view`` argument.
+View configuration via route configuration is performed by using the :meth:`pyramid.configuration.Configurator.add_route` method to create a route with a ``view`` argument.

-- by adding a ``<route>`` declaration that uses a ``view`` attribute to :term:`ZCML` used by your application as per :ref:`route_directive`.
+.. note:: ZCML users can use :ref:`route_directive` to perform the same task.
+   See also :ref:`zcml_route_configuration`.

 .. _view_configuration_parameters:

 View Configuration Parameters
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-All forms of view configuration accept the same general types of
+All forms of view configuration accept the same general types of arguments.

+Many arguments supplied during view configuration are :term:`view predicate`
 arguments.

-Many arguments supplied during view configuration are :term:`view
-predicate` arguments.
-View predicate arguments used during view
+View predicate arguments used during view configuration are used
-configuration are used to narrow the set of circumstances in which
-:mod:`view lookup` will find a particular view callable.
-In general,
+to narrow the set of circumstances in which :mod:`view lookup` will find a
-the fewer number of predicates which are supplied to a particular view
+particular view callable.
+In general, the fewer number of predicates which
-configuration, the more likely it is that the associated view callable
+are supplied to a particular view configuration, the more likely it is that
-will be invoked.
-The greater the number supplied, the less likely.
+the associated view callable will be invoked.
+The greater the number
+supplied, the less likely.

 Some view configuration arguments are non-predicate arguments.
-These
+These tend to
-tend to modify the response of the view callable or prevent the view
+modify the response of the view callable or prevent the view callable from
-callable from being invoked due to an authorization policy.
-The
+being invoked due to an authorization policy.
+The presence of non-predicate
-presence of non-predicate arguments in a view configuration does not
+arguments in a view configuration does not narrow the circumstances in which
-narrow the circumstances in which the view callable will be invoked.
+the view callable will be invoked.

 Non-Predicate Arguments
 +++++++++++++++++++++++